Drug Interactions between Aleve and st. john's wort

 st. john's wort

-- St. john's wort is a member of the following drug classes: herbal products, miscellaneous antidepressants.
+- St. john's wort is in the following drug classes: herbal products, miscellaneous antidepressants.

 - St. john's wort is used to treat the following conditions: